Updated on April 19th, 2019 by Josh Arnold

-The four money center banks in the US have been the source of much investor and media attention in the years since the Great Recession.
-The group suffered mightily at the hands of the worst economic downturn in decades and two of them were brought to the brink of insolvency as a result.
+The four money center banks in the U.S. have received a great deal of attention from investors and the media in the years since the Great Recession.
+The big banks suffered mightily during the worst economic downturn in decades.

-Finance stocks in general suffered during the Great Recession, but many have fully recovered – and then some.
+Many big banks have fully recovered and then some, and have returned to paying hefty dividends to shareholders.
 You can download the full list of all 1,000+ dividend paying financial sector stocks below.

 In addition, these once-strong dividend stocks were reduced to smaller payouts for years, but are in the process of restoring those shareholder distributions; some have made better progress than others.